opendatahub-io-contrib/ai-on-openshift/docs/demos/llm-chat-doc/llm-chat-doc.md

 ### Requirements

-- An OpenShift cluster with RHODS or ODH deployed.
+- An OpenShift cluster with RHOAI or ODH deployed.
 - A node with a GPU card.
 For the model we will use, 24GB memory on the GPU (VRAM) is necessary.
 If you have less than that you can either use quantization when loading the model, use an already quantized model (results may vary as they are not all compatible with the model server), or choose another compatible smaller model.
-- If you don't want to have to manually install different requirements in the notebooks environment (mostly Langchain and its dependencies), which may take time, you may want to directly import this custom workbench image, [quay.io/opendatahub-contrib/workbench-images:cuda-jupyter-langchain-c9s-py311_2023c_latest](http://quay.io/opendatahub-contrib/workbench-images:cuda-jupyter-langchain-c9s-py311_2023c_latest){:target="_blank"}, inside your RHODS/ODH environment.
+- If you don't want to have to manually install different requirements in the notebooks environment (mostly Langchain and its dependencies), which may take time, you may want to directly import this custom workbench image, [quay.io/opendatahub-contrib/workbench-images:cuda-jupyter-langchain-c9s-py311_2023c_latest](http://quay.io/opendatahub-contrib/workbench-images:cuda-jupyter-langchain-c9s-py311_2023c_latest){:target="_blank"}, inside your RHOAI/ODH environment.
 It comes pre-installed with Langchain and many other LLM-related tools.
-If you don't know how to do this, see the [instructions here](../../odh-rhods/configuration.md#custom-notebook-images){:target="_blank"}.
+If you don't know how to do this, see the [instructions here](../../odh-rhoai/configuration.md#custom-notebook-images){:target="_blank"}.

 ### Model Serving